Zhashkiv: Old Zhashkiv

 The first mention of Zhashkiv was found in documents of the beginning of the 17th century, the town was officially mentioned on October 16 (according to the old style) in 1636 - a report that at the confluence of the Kozina Rudka river with the Rava Zhashkivska river, above the Skybyn Dam, a settlement was laid.
 The name "Zhashkiv" is also found on Guillaume Lavasseur De Beauplan's map.
 At that time, it belonged to the Tetiv estates of the Ostrozki princes.

 Modern History

-From the end of the 18th century, the settlement became part of the Moscowia.
+From the end of the 18th century, the settlement became part of the Muscovy.

 Since 1796, Zhashkiv belongs to the Poles - Hryhoriy Zakrevskiy, two years later - Jan Tarnowiecki.
 After the death of Tarnovetskyi's son Jan in 1852, Zhashkiv was divided into two parts between the sisters Solomiya Rakovskaya and Palageya Charkovskaya.

 In 1840, Zhashkiv was classified as a small town.

 Since the end of the 19th century, Orthodox Christians lived in the city - 1,533 people, Catholics - 52 people, and the Jewish community - 556 people.
 In 1862, two churches and three synagogues operated here.

 In 1860 — a sugar factory began operating in Zhashkiv.
 The enterprise has 350 workers, of which 260 are self-employed.